kercheval/GradleCMPlugin/README.md

 in build execution being stopped.</li>
 </ol>

-<strong>Note:</strong> The task hook is accomplished via a doFirst()
+<strong>Note:</strong> The task hook is accomplished via a task execution
-closure.
-If other doFirst() closures are created for your upload task (particularly if they are done dynamically), they may may be executed prior to tagging and push.
-Be aware of this timing if you have additional customization in your upload task via a doFirst closure.
+listener.
+If other task execution listeners are created for your upload task (particularly if they are done dynamically), they may may be executed prior to tagging and push.
+This is normally not going to be a problem, but be aware of ordering if you are doing tag or VCS manipulation in your uploadArchives or publish tasks.
 </p>
 <p>
 Normally, the task <code>buildreleasemerge</code> should have been run